AhmadDzakiN/online-store-api/README.md

 - Term of user is just customer, so we do not have any seller users because I assumed this store is owned only by one person/group.
 - All the product prices must be in integer not float.
 - Payment flow is outside the scope.
 So after user checkout, the payment can be assumed as `paid` and the order will be immediately made and in `PENDING` status.
+- A customer can checkout some items in their cart (partial checkout) or do a full checkout.
+- A customer can only checkout products with the quantity the same as in his/her cart & cart items.
 - A customer can own only one address.
 - A customer can own only one active cart (not cart item).
 - A valid password have a minimum 6 characters.
 - Delete product endpoint is just only to delete a product/cart item in the cart.
 So it will not empty the cart.
 - Get products by category is the user has seen the product category list page and when selected, the frontend will only send the category ID.
 - In the registration process, there is a process for creating a cart for the first time for the user which is carried out asynchronously. if it fails, it can be handled at the add product endpoint.
+- View products and view user cart & cart items use updated_at DESC sort/order.

 ## API Information
 1. Health Check: GET / (will return string “OK!”)